NyxBinary/nyxbinary.github.io/content/resume.md

 - Increased efficiency of visualization by analyzing network traffic and browser rendering to find and fix bottlenecks.
 - Maintained smooth communication between server and client browser by using modern network practices.

-### CSSA Game Jam - Keyboard Warrior | Winter 2022
+### ChefsNotes - Recipe Manager App | Winter 2022
-*C#, Unity*
+*Android Studio, Java, HSQLDB*
-- Developed a 2d platformer from scratch with a team of 5 for a University Game Jam.
+- Developed a recipe manager and database in a team of 5.
+- Led communication between team members and facilitated discussions to ensure everyone was on track and participating.
-- Focused on game logic and gameplay elements in C#.
+- Focused on logic layer, developing communication and data transfer between UI and database.
-- Used git with the Github flow model to remain organised.
+- Using GitLab to remain organised, we met our goals by the strict deadlines set by the professor.

 ## Work Experience